-- Provide the job descriptions for all key personnel. - For key personnel yet to be identified, provideand selection criteria for each role. - key member of the school leadership who has not yet been identified.
-How do the job descriptions and hiring practices support the school in fulfilling its goals and mission? - [EO] Explain the organization's plans for developing a pipeline of potential leaders for the network.
+- Provide the job descriptions for all key personnel. - For key personnel yet to be identified, provide selection criteria for each role.

+- How do the job descriptions and hiring practices support the school in fulfilling its goals and mission? - [EO] Explain the organization's plans for developing a pipeline of potential leaders for the network.

-d.c.
+c.
 Planning Year

 - Provide a calendar of activities that the school will undertake from charter approval to opening day, specifying who will be responsible for each task.
-Include such milestones as: - Transitioning to a Board of Trustees; - HiringIdentifying and hiring key personnel who were not part of founding team; - Creating and/or finalizing curriculum, including purchasing assessments and materials, and completing curriculum maps, unit plans, and lesson plans; - o Creating discipline, attendance, promotion, and grading policies; - Hiring instructional staff; - Identifying, purchasing and renovating (if necessary) a facility; - o Engaging the community and recruiting students; and - Other planning activities. - Discuss what you anticipate will be the challenges of starting a new school or [SMOEO/MO] expanding to a new city and how you expect to address these challenges.
+Include such milestones as: - Transitioning to a Board of Trustees; - o Hiring key personnel who were not part of founding team; - Creating and/or finalizing curriculum, including purchasing assessments and materials, and completing curriculum maps, unit plans, and lesson plans; - o Creating discipline, attendance, promotion, and grading policies; - Hiring instructional staff; - o Identifying, purchasing and renovating (if necessary) a facility; - o Engaging the community and recruiting students; and - Other planning activities. - Discuss what you anticipate will be the challenges of starting a new school or [SMO] expanding to a new city and how you expect to address these challenges.